nodejs/node/doc/api/http2.md

 added: REPLACEME
 -->

-The `'socketError'` event is emitted when an `'error'` event is emitted by a `Socket` associated with the server.
-If no listener is registered for this event, an `'error'` event is emitted.
+The `'socketError'` event is emitted when a `'socketError'` event is emitted by an `Http2Session` associated with the server.

 #### Event: 'stream'
 <!-- YAML